Frequently Asked Questions

 All students in grades junior kindergarten through 6th grade are expected to wear the school uniform.
 When parents of alumni think of their child's time at CCDS, the traditional red sweaters are a fond memory.
 Navy blue pants or shorts and plaid jumpers are part of the uniform.
 The complete uniform requirements are listed in the Family Handbook.

-Students bring a lunch from home and have the option to pre-purchase a hot lunch on Fridays.
+Students bring a lunch from home and have the option to pre-purchase a hot lunch on Tuesdays, Wednesdays, and Fridays.
 The hot lunch program is provided by Ki's School Lunches and is served by the parents of the Day School.

 CCDS students attend a variety of schools upon graduation, but the schools that most of our students attend are The Bishop's School, Coronado Middle School, or Francis Parker School.